 Outplacement: It’s Not Just for the Big Guys

-Regardless of the size of company or the number of people affected, redundancies can be a very difficult task that can benefit from the guidance of an experienced, professional career transition firm.
-Our 4-step checklist can help you find the outplacement firm that is best suited for your organisation's particular needs.
+Regardless of the size of company or the number of people affected, layoffs can be a very difficult task that can benefit from the guidance of an experienced, professional career transition firm.
+Our 4-step checklist can help you find the outplacement firm that is best suited for your organization's particular needs.

 The password to access the video feed was “spr!ngisH3r3,” a mildly encrypted version on “spring is here.”

-Unfortunately, when Huffpost staff signed into the video town hall, they quickly found out that there were redundancies afoot at the news site’s U.S. and Canadian offices.
+Unfortunately, when HuffPost staff signed into the video town hall, they quickly found out that there were layoffs afoot at the news site’s U.S. and Canadian offices.
 That was bad enough, but then staffers were told they had to wait until 1PM to find out if they had lost their jobs.
 If they got an email before that time, they were out; otherwise, they were safe.

-The gallows humour contained in the password, and the added torment of making employees wait hours before getting final word on whether they were affected by the redundancies, combined to make this a particularly awkward downsizing.
+The gallows humor contained in the password, and the added torment of making employees wait hours before getting final word on whether they were affected by the layoffs, combined to make this a particularly awkward downsizing.
 BuzzFeed executives would later tell The New York Times that they “regretted the password’s tone.”

 As awkward as this entire episode was, and as high profile, it is hardly unique for companies of this size.

-Even though they boast 50 million unique readers each month, BuzzFeed easily qualifies as a mid-market organisation.
-And for a variety of reasons, companies of this size (or smaller) rarely seek out professional help when it comes time for redundancies.
-These organisations inadvertently add insult to the injury of getting laid off simply because they don’t know there’s a better way.
+Even though they boast 50 million unique readers each month, BuzzFeed easily qualifies as a mid-market organization.
+And for a variety of reasons, companies of this size (or smaller) rarely seek out professional help when it comes time for layoffs.
+These organizations inadvertently add insult to the injury of getting laid off simply because they don’t know there’s a better way.

-The benefits of professional career transition are relevant for organisations of any size
+The benefits of professional career transition are relevant for organizations of any size